What Is The Cost Of Digging Out a Basement in 2023?

 How Long Does It Take To Dig Out a Basement?

 You’re looking at 3–4 weeks for most underpinning jobs, not counting extras like finishing the basement or adding a walkout entrance.
-You should bear in mind that any number of things can delay this figure.
-If you need to relocate electrical panels, water heaters, or build new stairs, that adds time and money.
+You should bear in mind that any number of issues can delay this figure.
+If you need to relocate electrical panels, water heaters, or build new stairs, it adds time and money.

 Basement Underpinning vs. Basement Benching

 Overall, benching is cheaper than underpinning because it doesn’t touch the foundation or original footings.
-This can make it an attractive alternative, but the biggest downside is that benching doesn’t add nearly as much space to the basement.
+It’s an attractive alternative, but the biggest downside is that benching doesn’t add nearly as much space to the basement.
 In many cases, benching actually reduces the usable square footage of the basement.

 Is Basement Underpinning Worth It?

 For large homes with large basements, the cost of underpinning can approach the market value of a small home!
 This makes it cost-prohibitive in cheaper housing markets and more attractive in expensive housing markets.
-In many places, it’s cheaper to add a story to your home or build a new bedroom.
+Depending on the location, adding a story to your home or building a new bedroom is cheaper.

-If a property is worth a million dollars or so and moving to a larger space isn’t possible, it turns out cheaper to dig out the basement.
-Conversely, you probably don’t want to spend upwards of $50,000 to dig out a basement for a house that’s only worth $250,000.
+If a property is worth a million dollars and moving to a larger space isn’t possible, it turns out cheaper to dig out the basement.
+Conversely, you probably don’t want to spend up to $50,000 to dig out a basement for a house that’s only worth $250,000.

 Conclusion

-Basement underpinning is a great way to get some additional space in your basement, whether you’re creating a game room, den, or home theater.
-In many cases, it’s cheaper to simply expand up or outward, but basement expansions are most valuable in more expensive cities.
+Like many home renovation projects that involve modifying the foundation or structural aspects of your property, underpinning is expensive.
+Basement underpinning is a great way to get some additional space in your basement, whether creating a game room, den, or home theater.
+In many cases, it’s cheaper to expand up or outward, but basement expansions are more practical for high-end properties.

 Featured Image Credit: ungvar, Shutterstock